 Nuvilex' performance will be substantially dependent on the continued services and on the performance of the current senior management and other key personnel of the Company.
 Nuvilex' performance will also depend on the Company's ability to retain and motivate its other officers and key employees.
-The loss of the services of any of its executive officers or other key employees could have a material adverse effect on Nuvilex' business, prospects, financial condition and results of operations.
+The loss of Nuvilex' chief executive officer or other key employees could have a materially adverse effect on the Company's business, prospects, financial condition and results of operations.
 Nuvilex' future success will depend on its ability to identify, attract, hire, train, retain and motivate other highly skilled technical, managerial, merchandising, marketing and customer service personnel.
 Competition for such personnel is intense and there can be no assurance that Nuvilex will be able to successfully attract, assimilate and retain sufficiently qualified personnel.
-The failure to retain and attract the necessary technical and managerial personnel could have a material adverse effect on the Company's business, prospects, financial condition and results of operations.
+The failure to retain and attract the necessary technical and managerial personnel could have a materially adverse effect on the Company's business, prospects, financial condition and results of operations.

-Nuvilex' success will be dependent, in large part, on the services of the Company's principal officers and employees: Martin Schmieg, Christine Solari and Marylew Barnes.
-The loss of any of these individuals could have a material adverse effect on Nuvilex' business or results of operations.
+Nuvilex' success will be dependent, in large part, on the services of Martin Schmieg, the Company's Chairman and Chief Executive Officer.
+The loss of Nuvilex' chief executive officer or other key employees could have a materially adverse effect on Company's business, prospects, financial condition and results of operations.
 Nuvilex does not maintain "key-man" life insurance policies on the lives of its officers to compensate the Company in the event of their deaths.
-Nuvilex currently has employment agreements with Executives Schmieg, Solari and Barnes, and expects to obtain employment agreements with non-compete and confidentiality covenants with any senior officers that it hires.
+Nuvilex currently does not have an employment agreement with Mr. Schmieg.

-Other than for matters requiring shareholder approval, investors in the Company's common stock will have no voice in the management of Nuvilex, including decisions regarding the operations and marketing of the Company and its products, any future expansion of Nuvilex, and the selection of additional lines of business to enter (unless such matters are put to a shareholder vote).
+Management of the Company will make decisions regarding the operations and marketing of the Company and its products, any future expansion of Nuvilex and the selection of additional lines of business to enter, and will ordinarily not be required to put such matters to a shareholder vote under applicable law.
 No person should become a shareholder in the company unless that person is willing to entrust all such investment and operational decisions to management.